CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid description that clearly communicates both what the skill does and when to use it, with good trigger term coverage for the Go ecosystem.
-Its main weakness is that the 'what' portion could be more specific about the concrete outputs or actions (e.g., listing newsletters, recommending blogs, linking to Slack/Discord channels).
+This is a solid description with a clear 'Use when' clause and good trigger term coverage for the Go ecosystem resources domain.
+Its main weakness is that the capabilities described are somewhat general ('provides resources') rather than listing specific concrete actions or outputs.
 Overall it performs well for skill selection purposes.

 Suggestions